cognitedata/cdp-spark-datasource/README.md

 // Register your assets in a temporary view df.createTempView("assets")

-// Create a new asset and write to CDP
+// Create a new asset and write to CDF
 // Note that parentId, asset type IDs and asset type field IDs have to exist val assetColumns = Seq("id", "path", "depth", "name", "parentId", "description",
                    "types", "metadata", "source", "sourceId", "createdTime", "lastupdatedTime")